 How can you use a small business server?

-A server is a remote computer that is generally stored in a server data center.
+A server for small business is a remote computer that is generally stored in a server data center.
 It is always on and connected to the internet via gigabit ethernet.
-It can be used to host a diverse variety of services and applications for accomplishing business goals.
+It can be used to host a diverse variety of services and applications that help with accomplishing business goals.

 Business servers can be used for: